liherz/functional_outcome_prediction_dl_vs_neurologists/README.md

 This repository contains the code to the paper "Deep Learning vs. Neurologists: Functional Outcome Prediction in Large Vessel Occlusion Stroke Patients Based on Clinical and Imaging Data".

+Unfortunately, clinical variables and imaging data can not be made available due to privacy concerns.
+However, we provide intermediate results in terms of test predictions resulting from the models evaluated in the 5-fold cross-validation setting as well as the prediction of the rating competition.

 ## Structure

 `/.python`: Contains the code for developing and evaluating the prediction models